The Light Dashboard

 This textual command line allows you to manipulate the Dashboard quickly and powerfully.
 You can learn more about how to use it in the Lighting Command Language section of this documentation.

 Typically, any commands you type into the command line will execute immediately when you hit enter.
 If you type a time into this field, however, the command will fade over that amount of time.
 This concept, called sneak on some other lighting consoles, allows you to make changes to the live state of your lights in a gentle, subtle way.
+The Over Time field resets itself to

 The Dashboard offers two ways to look at your lighting: